radical-lab/radical-lab.github.io/README.md

 		* I'll have to bake a box of vegan dough with nuts in it, and put it on their' car!!! :D
 		* I'll spray the bike different colours, each time I reconfigure the plates…
 		* the base coat will be neither
+	* nitrox? is(n't) that a "-thing"?
+	* shifting weights as tank(s) empties, but not specifically for human detection
+	* shifting weights in different places; known vs unkown(rng), for human detection
+	* when the bike is not level, the parachute will be triggered; gyroscopes,.. (water levelling probably won't operate correctly under these conditions)
 * [ ] echolocation
 * [ ] tuvan throat singing, voice acting; `mkany sound` is to `mkany brainwave`
 * [ ] sanskrit fluency